Cruciate ligament disease or injury

 Because bone healing is more efficient than ligament healing, these repairs have a reputation for being significantly more robust than surgeries designed to replace the damaged ligament.
 The major practical benefit is a very reliable return of limb use, with all dogs expected to start weight bearing on the operated limb within 1-3 days.
 The mechanical advantages of TPLO and TTA coupled with the rapid return to function is especially important for heavy dogs, athletic animals, animals presenting with mild lameness (where ligament replacement could make them significantly more lame initially), and in animals with CrCL injuries affecting both stifle joints.
 In some animals with CrCL injuries that simultaneously affect both knees, TPLO can be performed on both stifles in a single surgery.
 Fitzpatrick Referrals have published a large case series documenting efficacy in this regard.
 This is not possible when using ligament replacement techniques.

 At Fitzpatrick Referrals, our preferred technique is TPLO, which we carry out routinely.

 Are keyhole surgical techniques employed for the management of cruciate ligament injuries?

 We have developed a refined technique for arthroscopic (keyhole) examination of the stifle (knee) joint.
 This gives us a magnified panoramic view of the joint.
-All dogs have inspection of the joint to assess whether secondary injuries to the buffer cartilages known as menisci have occurred (this is performed either arthroscopically or via open surgery).
+All dogs have an inspection of the joint to assess whether secondary injuries to the buffer cartilages, known as menisci, have occurred (this is performed either arthroscopically or via open surgery).
 If an injury is found, this is treated surgically by meniscal trimming.
 Meniscal repair may be appropriate in selected circumstances.